OkGoDoIt/frame-sdk-python/README.md

-# frame-sdk-python
+# Frame SDK for Python
-The Python SDK for the Frame from @brilliantlabsAR
+The Python SDK for the Frame AI glasses from [Brilliant Labs](https://github.com/brilliantlabsAR).
+View on [PyPI](https://pypi.org/project/frame-sdk/).

 ## Install